chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 nholthaus library is pretty much the only game in town.

-_These can be subtle._  The definition can depend on whether you're dealing with so-called "power" quantities or "root-power" quantities, which feels like it'll be hard to write generically.
+_These can be subtle._  The definition can depend on whether you're dealing with so-called "power" vs. "root-power" quantities.
+This makes me worry that it'll be hard to write correct, generic interfaces.

 The best way forward is to accumulate a comprehensive collection of acceptance test cases from experts who use decibels in their daily job.
-If we can get enough test cases and they're all mutually coherent, we can do this.
+If we can get enough test cases --- _and they're all mutually coherent_ --- we can do this.
 If you're a decibel expert and you have test cases to suggest... then, leave a YouTube comment down below; don't forget to like and subscribe to CppCon.

 ---